Webhooks

 const signature = req.body.signature;

-const payload = JSON.stringify(req.body);
+const data = JSON.stringify(req.body.data);

 const webhookSecret = process.env.WEBHOOK_SECRET;

-if (!isValidWebhookSignature(payload, signature, webhookSecret)) {
+if (!isValidWebhookSignature(data, signature, webhookSecret)) {

 return res.status(401).send('Invalid signature');